nicholasRenninger/VANTAGE_Simulation/README.md

 **A YAML-powered Python project to interface with C4D / Blensor to simulate the deployment of CubeSats from a NanoRacks ISS deployer.**

-*This repository is the home for the VANTAGE Simulation project, which is a component of the larger [VANTAGE (2018-19) project](https://drive.google.com/drive/folders/1SbkY5wjO9he67aB8XnaSnfTiQf65CChv?usp=sharing) at CU Boulder.
+*This repository is the home for the VANTAGE Simulation project, which is a component of the larger [VANTAGE (2018-19) project](https://drive.google.com/drive/folders/1SbkY5wjO9he67aB8XnaSnfTiQf65CChv?usp=sharing) at the [CU Boulder Ann and H.J.
+Smead Aerospace Engineering Sciences Department](https://www.colorado.edu/aerospace/).
+Our project is sponsored by a collaboration between [CCAR](https://www.colorado.edu/ccar/) and [NanoRacks](http://nanoracks.com/).
 You can find more of the software developed for the VANTAGE project on the [VANTAGE organization page](https://github.com/vantagecu).*

 ---